niagr/GIR2TS/README.md

 Reads [GObject Introspection][GI site] GIR files to produce [TypeScript][TS] declaration files aimed for use with [GJS][GJS].
 It is a NodeJS script itself written in TypeScript.

-Current Status - nothing works at all.
+Current Status - WIP (nothing works at all :p)

 [GI site]: https://wiki.gnome.org/Projects/GObjectIntrospection
 [TS]: http://www.typescriptlang.org/